curiosag/StackOverflowStrategies/README.md

 }
 ```

-May the tips guide your journey, just as they led me in the barren and hostile desert of Java Q/A from the dark abyss of insignificance (and the ultimate minimum of privileges) to the high ridges of fame, glazing in the sun of admiration beyond [1K](https://stackoverflow.com/users/1428369/gurioso?tab=reputation) reputation within about 2 months.
+May the tips guide your journey, just as they led me in the barren and hostile desert of Java Q/A from the dark abyss of insignificance (and the ultimate minimum of privileges on stack overflow) to the high ridges of fame, glazing in the sun of admiration beyond [1K](https://stackoverflow.com/users/1428369/gurioso?tab=reputation) reputation within about 2 months.
 You should google Jon Skeet [now](https://www.google.com/search?q=jon+skeet).

 > put on hold as off-topic by Qwertz, rolansky, foolproof, Filiburz, Yummy 54 mins ago